N. Korea will never fully give up nuclear weapons: top defector

 Drew Angerer, GETTY IMAGES NORTH AMERICA/AFP

-The North wanted to ensure Kim's "absolute power" and its model of hereditary succession, he added, and would oppose intrusive inspections as they "would be viewed as a process of breaking down Kim Jong Un's absolute power in front of the eyes of ordinary North Koreans and elites".

-At a party meeting last month when Kim proclaimed the development of the North's nuclear force complete and promised no more nuclear or missile tests, he called its arsenal "a powerful treasured sword for defending peace".
+At a party meeting last month Kim proclaimed the development of the North's nuclear force was complete and promised no more nuclear or missile tests.
+He called its arsenal "a powerful treasured sword for defending peace".

 "Giving it up soon after Kim Jong Un himself labelled it the 'treasured sword for defending peace' and a firm guarantee for the future?
-It can never happen," Thae said.
+It can never happen," said Thae, who now lives in South Korea and whose memoir hit the shelves Monday.

 - 'Peace gestures' -

-In his memoir that hit shelves Monday, Thae added: "More people should realise that North Korea is desperately clinging to its nuclear programme more than anything."

-Tensions on and around the peninsula had been mounting for years as Pyongyang's nuclear and ballistic missile programmes saw it subjected to multiple rounds of increasingly strict sanctions by the UN Security Council, the US, EU, South Korea and others.
+Tensions on and around the peninsula had been mounting for years as Pyongyang's nuclear and ballistic missile programmes saw it subjected to increasingly strict sanctions by the UN Security Council, the US, EU, South Korea and others.

 Trump last year threatened the North with "fire and fury".

-But since the Winter Olympics in the South, Pyongyang and Washington have agreed to the unprecedented Singapore meeting.
+But since the Winter Olympics in the South, Pyongyang and Washington have agreed to their unprecedented meeting.

-Kim has also twice visited China after not paying his respects to President Xi Jinping in the six years since he inherited power from his father, and met the South's President Moon Jae-in in the Demilitarized Zone that divides their countries.
+Kim has also twice visited China after failing to pay his respects to President Xi Jinping in the six years since he inherited power from his father.
+He also met the South's President Moon Jae-in in the Demilitarized Zone that divides their countries.

+On Monday Japanese media said an unidentified high-level North Korean official arrived in Beijing, reportedly to brief China about Pompeo's recent visit to Pyongyang.
+He returned with three freed US detainees, the latest in the North's diplomatic overtures.

-North Korea's sudden change in attitude was probably driven by the mounting international sanctions imposed over its weapons programmes that had begun to take a toll on the livelihoods of ordinary citizens, Thae said.
+Pyongyang's sudden change in attitude was probably driven by the mounting international sanctions, which have included measures hitting sectors including coal, fish, textiles and overseas workers, Thae said.

-As of last year the UN Security Council sanctions included measures on sectors such as coal, fish, textiles and overseas workers.

-"North Korea did not foresee the destructive power of these sanctions," Thae told the interview.
-"These sanctions are threatening the livelihoods of millions of North Koreans at the root."

-But Pyongyang had a long history of making overtures that ultimately came to nothing, he warned.
+But it had a long history of making overtures that ultimately came to nothing, he warned.

 "North Korea's diplomacy has always been a repeat of hardline and appeasement," Thae said.